lemlac/mulem/docs/reference.md

 Mu will be both a compiled and an interpreted language.
 Unlike Python, you won't need to use another language like C to increase performance.
 You can instead compile some of it and then call it as a shared library all within the same language.
 Some use cases for this are AI, systems programming, and game development.

+This document will focus on the language itself.
+Some features may come in a standard library which will not be discussed here.

 ---

 ## Lexical Conventions